2026 Halloween Street Closure

 and invite your friends in Tara to sign too!

 At the same time, those who stay to hand out candy often end up serving kids driven from house to house, which takes away from the fun, adds pressure, and makes it harder to keep up with demand.
-Some have even stopped participating.
+Some Tara households have even stopped participating in handing out treats.

 We want to make Halloween feel special again—kids walking from house to house, neighbors chatting, and everyone enjoying a safer, more relaxed evening.
 Closing the streets for a few hours helps us create that experience.